 The first ever WareFringe takes place this month, bringing some really rather good acts to the really rather nice town to preview their new shows, as the Edinburgh Fringe rapidly approaches.
 The first ever event will be an all-dayer on Sunday 14th July at Southern Maltings, with more announced soon - check the links below for updates.

-If you've already discovered BCG's new spin-off site, BCG Pro, you'll know that WareFringe organiser Si Hawkins has been giving us behind-the-scenes nuggets along the way (in The Road to the WareFringe Part 1 and Part 2).
+If you've already discovered BCG's new spin-off site, BCG Pro, you'll know that WareFringe organiser Si Hawkins has been giving us behind-the-scenes nuggets along the way (in The Road to the WareFringe).
 Here he talks us through the all-dayer's line-up, from post-LA stories to a UK circuit legend.

 2.30pm - Doors